 Susan Piver is a deeply intuitive and innovative thinker.
 She has both tenderness and acuity regarding what concerns us.
 I could not recommend her more highly.

 Susan has an international reputation for being an exceptionally skillful meditation teacher.
 She teaches workshops and speaks on mindfulness, resilience, communication, relationships, and creativity.
-She has been a student of Buddhism since 1995, graduated from a Buddhist seminary in 2004 and was authorized to teach meditation in the Shambhala Buddhist lineage in 2005.
+She has been a student of Buddhism since 1995, graduated from a Buddhist seminary in 2004 and was authorized to teach meditation in 2005.

 Susan Piver is one of my favorite people on the planet.
 A deep thinker and brilliant teacher.

 Known for her insight, clarity, and humor, Susan is as comfortable giving a 60-minute keynote to an audience of thousands as she is leading a day-long offsite for a small group.
 To audiences from London and San Francisco, Amsterdam and Toronto, and in interviews with Oprah, Ann Curry, Katie Couric, the New York Times, O Magazine, Redbook, and others, Susan’s mission is to teach everyone how to slow down, give deeply, and create a life of fearlessness and authenticity.

 Susan is a passionate and riveting speaker.
 She draws you in with compelling stories and a great sense of humor, and leaves you with clear advice and the motivation to change your life for the better.